 Wiltshire Digital Drive was born from the success of a laptop recycling initiative run by Priority IT during the first Covid-19 lockdown; recycling unwanted laptops to gift to families who couldn’t afford one to help with home schooling.

-It quickly became apparent that it wasn’t just school children that need this help, as community groups and charities have been forced to change the way they deliver their services due to social distancing measures.
+It quickly became apparent that it wasn’t just school children that needed this help, as community groups and charities have been forced to change the way they deliver their services due to social distancing measures.

-Westbury based IT company Priority IT has now joined forces with Naturally Social, a Corsham-based communications agency, and Bath based accountants, Turner and Partners to create a Community Interest Company (CIC) called the Wiltshire Digital Drive (WDD), a non-profit making organisation.
+Westbury based IT company Priority IT joined forces with Naturally Social, a Corsham-based communications agency, and Bath based accountants, Turner and Partners to create a Community Interest Company (CIC) called the Wiltshire Digital Drive (WDD), a non-profit making organisation.

 Kieran Thomas, managing director at Priority IT, said:

 “Zoom calls, online consultations, home working and home schooling are all part of our daily lives now.
 But this vital work cannot be carried out without the correct technology.
 We have given to over 150 families already, but we want to be able to help those that fall through the gaps- those that don’t necessarily tick the government boxes for additional support.”

 There will be three opportunities per school year to apply for laptops and to make sure demand is met, there will be two donation drives each year.
 During this time residents, and businesses, will be invited to donate any unwanted laptops or tablets so they can be refurbished and reused where needed.
 Every penny raised, or laptop donated, will go directly to support the county’s community.

 “I’m so excited to be a part of this community project.
 Just like a bee brings pollen from flower to flower to help the environment, we aim to bring technology from person to person to enable education, knowledge and learning.
 It couldn’t have got this far without everyone’s support and generosity, but there’s so much more we can, and want, to do.”